ll7/paf22/doc/07_dev_talks/sprint_5.md

 * Information from acting
   * is it simple enough to have a bool message?
-  * this message would only be used to deactive in case of overturn and put back on afterwards and otherwise the ACC could turn on automatically when the distance to the car in front is below a threshold?
+  * this message would only be used to de-active in case of overturn and put back on afterwards and otherwise the ACC could turn on automatically when the distance to the car in front is below a threshold?

 ### Results